CNN 10 - September 21, 2017

 September 21, 2017

 The "rapid intensification" of hurricanes and the science behind earthquakes: These are two of the subjects we're studying today, following reports about Hurricane Maria and the latest quake to hit Mexico.
-And after a bit of American municipal history, we're taking you inside one major city's oldest bookstore -- and explaining why its owners have no intention to sell it.
+And after a bit of American municipal history, we're taking you inside one major city's oldest bookstore -- and explaining why its owners have no intention of selling it.

 TRANSCRIPT